tari-labs/tari-university/src/regulatory/howey-application-to-blockchain/MainReport.md

 consumption being the reason for purchasing tokens both in content and audience.
-The argument that purchasers are acquiring tokens for consumption may be stronger once the network is functional and tokens can actually be used to purchase goods or access services through the network.<sup>[f16][footnote_16~]</sup> Promoters may consider whether "[r]estrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market".
-(Section 10 of [[2]].)
+The argument that purchasers are acquiring tokens for consumption may be stronger once the network is functional and tokens can actually be used to purchase goods or access services through the network.<sup>[f16][footnote_16~]</sup> Promoters may consider whether "restrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market". [[2], Section 10]

 ### Priming Purchasers' Expectations